creativescala/doodle/docs/src/main/mdoc/core/index.md

 Color.rgba(0.uByte, 0.uByte, 255.uByte, 0.5.normalized) // Setting alpha
 ```

-On the @scaladoc[Color companion object](doodle.core.Color$) all the standard CSS colors are defined.
+On the @:api(doodle.core.Color$) all the standard CSS colors are defined.
 Here are a few examples.

 ```scala mdoc:silent
 Color.steelBlue // Not to be confused with blue steel